Balancing Risk and Reward

 - Management – responsible for identifying, managing, and reporting to the Board on, risks in accordance with the policy through a formal organisation-wide risk management framework and other formal and informal risk-specific frameworks and approaches and the effective operation of internal control within the group; and

-- Internal Audit – responsible for providing assurance to management and Risk and Audit Committee about the effectiveness of processes to manage internal control and risk in accordance with an agreed annual plan.
+- Risk and Internal Audit – responsible for ensuring CSR's risk management framework reflects best practice and best supports the objectives of the Company, as well as providing assurance to management and the Risk & Audit Committee about the effectiveness of processes to manage internal control and risk in accordance with an agreed annual plan.

 Internal Compliance and Control Systems

 CSR undertakes an annual review to evaluate the effectiveness of its compliance, control and risk management systems using the ISO:19600 framework as a guide.